A service of UCHealth

-To assure that a systematic and fair process is used for selecting eligible applicants, our program:
+To assure that a systematic and fair process is used for selecting eligible applicants, the Fort Collins Program:

 - Participates in the National Resident Matching Program (NRMP).

-- Does not discriminate with regard to sex, race, age, sexual orientation, religion, color, national origin, disability, or any other applicable legally protected status.
+- Does not discriminate with regard to sex, gender identity, race, age, religion, color, national origin, disability, or any other applicable legally protected status.

 We look forward to receiving your application.
 In order for your file to be reviewed, it must include:

 - USMLE Step 1 or COMLEX Level 1 score report.